ping-127001/Nyx/README.md

 # Nyx
 Repo for all things related to Nyx, Nyx website, Nyx Electron App

+# Starting the Serverside for debugging locally
+* cd nyxapp + cd Serverside
+* node index.js (this is only if you have access to the Serverside)

 # Debugging Nyx
 * Make sure you are in the nyxapp directory, NOT \Nyx. cd nyxapp!
 * Install electron: npm install --save-dev electron